David-Harvey/deloitte_case_study_david_harvey/README.md

 # Case Study – David Harvey

 ## Brief explanation of design:

 The application design is made up of several key components which drives the organisation of activities.
-By splitting the application into different components, each component can have a single purpose making testing easier to isolate functionality.
+By splitting the application into different components, each component has a single purpose making testing easier to isolate functionality.

-Interfaces were used for each component, so that the behaviour of the application could be changed without breaking other key components.
-An example of this is the IProvider, the IProvider defines a method which must return the data to be consumed, this could be later extended to be a database connection provider or a connected services provider.
+Interfaces were used for each key component, injecting behaviour, so that the application could be changed without breaking other key components.
+An example of this is the IProvider, the IProvider defines a method which must return the data to be consumed, and this could be later extended to be a database connection provider or a connected services provider.

 Benefits of using interfaces and injecting dependencies meant I could easily isolate and mock out components using NSubstitute.
+Most of the design principles used in my application were based on SOLID.

 ### Key components:

 ### IProvider.cs

 Used for providing data, this could be anything as long as it provides data in a format of strings.
 An example would be a file provider, or a database provider.

 ### IOrganiser.cs